neondatabase-labs/pgpi/README.md

 To tun tests, clone this repo and from the root directory:

+* Get the `pg` gem: `gem install pg`
 * Ensure Docker is installed and running
-* Get the `pg` gem: `gem install pg`
-* Optionally: create a file `tests/.env` containing `DATABASE_URL="postgresql://..."`, points to a Postgres DB with a publicly-trusted SSL certificate (e.g. on Neon)
+* Create a file `tests/.env` containing `DATABASE_URL="postgresql://..."` which must point to a database with a PKI-signed SSL cert (e.g. on Neon)
 * Run `tests/test.sh`
-* Or to see OpenSSL and Docker output alongside test results: `ruby tests/test.rb --verbose`
+* Or to see OpenSSL, Docker and pgpi output alongside test results: `tests/test.sh --verbose`

 ### License